Skip to main content

 git clone https://chromium.googlesource.com/chromium/tools/depot_tools.git

-If this step throws a permission error, run:
+If this step throws a permission error, run the following commands and retry:

 sudo mkdir -p /usr/local/lib